kokoko3k/koko-aio-slang/docs-ng.md

         It will also help FXAA to stay sharp.

-        When Warped glow X is set to a negative value, the horizontal embolding will be modulated with a scanline shape to btter mimics CRT behaviour.
+        When Warped glow X is set to a negative value, the horizontal embolding will be modulated with a scanline shape to better mimics CRT behaviour.
         The latter will be auto-disabled in presence of Fake integer scanlines and interlaced content.

     Warped Dynamics:
         Change the amount of warpsharp applied based on the contrast between nearby pixels, thereby altering their "Warped" shape.

 **Tate mode (use horizontal scanlines):**<br>